usr1995/Rauf_Portfolio/README.md

 Additionally, public policies impact millions of lives.
 I can use my data visualization skills to help policymakers understand complex datasets, making it easier to make decisions that are well-informed and evidence-based.

-1. List item #1
-2. List item #2
-3. List item #3

-or...

-- List item #1
-- List item #2
-- List item #3

 # Portfolio

-# Examples
-You can keep this section for stuff from in-class demos or your other work, or remove it.

 ## Assignment: [Visualizing overnment Debt](visualizing-government-debt)
 For this assignment, make sure you set up and link to a new page.
 This page is linking to a new Markdown document called `visualizing-government-debt.md`.
 For links to Markdown files in your repository, you can just include the name of the page without the `.md` extension.